Understanding the invader-driven replicator dynamics: Discussion

 These examples highlight that the replicator equation with emergent net invasion fitness coefficients is well suited to examine the relative importance of underlying fundamental trait axes between species, condensing in a few parameters the key selective processes, and will enhance our ability to predict the outcome of invasions in diverse communities.
-The challenge remains translating mathematical results on the magnitudes of $\lambda$ coefficients to criteria and constraints on species raw trait values and distributions.
+The challenge remains translating mathematical results on the magnitudes of $\lambda$ coefficients to criteria and constraints on species raw life-history trait values and distributions.

 We have also applied the SIS-coinfection-replicator model to a currently important respiratory pathogen, namely to pneumococcus serotype frequencies from different settings \citep{dekaj2022pneumococcus,le2025inference}, and here we have illustrated with data how one could in principle test empirically for the invader-driven hypothesis in an ecological system.
-Exposing the main expected axes of model-data convergence sets the ground for more sophisticated statistical frameworks, to be built upon these mathematical principles in the future, and for applications in other contexts.
+As discussed in Section \ref{sec:sub-test} (see also \ref{supp:test}), exposing the main expected axes of model-data convergence under equilibrium assumptions (Eq. \ref{eq:test-linear}) sets the ground for more sophisticated statistical frameworks to be built upon these mathematical principles in the future.
+Certainly the features of this replicator should inspire applications in other wide-ranging multispecies assembly and coexistence contexts, from epidemiology and ecology to biochemistry.